Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Background

-Intuitively, the gradient under distribution $\Pprime$ is composed of two terms---one that reverses and rescales the original gradients $g_{\Pzero}(\theta)$, and another that pushes the parameters toward the collective's desired model $\theta^{*}$.
-The following theorem formalizes the lower bound on the success of the collective when applying the gradient-redirecting strategy.
+So long as the collective's data adheres to the gradient-redirecting distribution $\cP'$, the model's gradient updates on the mixture distribution will push it toward the collective's desired parameter $\theta^*$.
+Intuitively, the gradient under the distribution $\cP'$ is composed of two functional terms.
+Returning to our skill-profiling example, the first term reverses and rescales the original gradients $\g{\cP_0}(\theta)$, neutralizing what the model would have learned from standard resumes.
+The second term is constructed so that, after gradient descent subtracts it, the net parameter update moves $\theta_t$ toward $\theta^*$, the model state that categorizes resumes containing the collective's shared keyword into their target skill.
+The following theorem formalizes a lower bound on the success of the collective when applying the gradient-redirecting strategy.

-\begin{theorem} [Theorem 10 from~\citet{hardt2024aca}] Assume the collective can implement the gradient-redirecting strategy at all $\lambda \theta_0 + (1 - \lambda) \theta^*, \lambda \in [0, 1]$.
+\begin{theorem} [Theorem 10 from \citet{hardt2024aca}] Assume the collective can implement the gradient-redirecting strategy at all $\lambda \theta_0 + (1 - \lambda) \theta^*, \lambda \in [0, 1]$.
 Then, there exists $C(\alpha) > 0$ such that the success of the gradient-redirecting strategy after $T$ steps is lower bounded by,

 \end{theorem}